-We will continue our suggestions for itineraries from where we left of before, when you only had 3 days on the island.
+We will continue our suggestions for itineraries from where we left off above when you only had 3 days on the island.

 A full day at Siam Park, the best water park in Spain

-Siam Park is one of the top attractions in Tenerife and if you have a week here, we would advise to spend a day here to relax after a few days of sightseeing.
+Siam Park is one of the top attractions in Tenerife and if you have a week here, we would advise spending a day here to relax after a few days of sightseeing.

 It is great for children, as well as for adults, so everyone will find something to do there.